michelcrypt4d4mus/yaralyzer/README.md

 ```

 # Example Output
-The Yaralyzer can export visualizations to HTML, ANSI colored text, and SVG vector images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
+The Yaralyzer can export visualizations to HTML, ANSI colored text, and SVG vector images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich) and additionally to plain text JSON format.
 SVGs can be turned into `png` format images with a tool like [Inkscape](https://inkscape.org/) or `cairosvg`.
 In our experience they both work though we've seen some glitchiness with `cairosvg`.

 **PyPi Users:** If you are reading this document [on PyPi](https://pypi.org/project/yaralyzer/) be aware that it renders a lot better [over on GitHub](https://github.com/michelcrypt4d4mus/yaralyzer).
 Pretty pictures, footnotes that work, etc.